yantonov/ntfd/README.md

 ### Notification daemon

-It is a tiny server that allows configuring notifications (notification handlers, to be more precise).
+It is a tiny HTTP server that provides interface to trigger notifications.
+In other words: it is a launcher with minimalistic HTTP interface.

 #### Idea
 To abstract client from the notification handling details and to provide only the mechanism to trigger notifications.